The four operations on perverse motives: Categorical preliminaries

 Note also that the category $\Ab^\ad(\eusm S)$ is canonically equivalent to $\AR(\AL(\eusm S))$.

-This construction can be used to provide an alternative description of Nori's category (see \cite{BVP}).
+This construction can be used to provide an alternative description of Nori's category (see the paper~\cite{BVP} by Barbieri-Viale and Prest).
 Let $\eusm Q$ be a quiver, $\eusm A$ be an abelian category and $T:\eusm Q\ra \eusm A$ be a representation.
 Let $\Path(\eusm Q)$ be the path category and $\Path(\eusm Q)^\oplus$ be its additive completion obtained by adding finite direct sums.
 Then, up to natural isomorphisms, we have a commutative diagram